 The lodge is accessed via 10 minutes’ road transfer from Sasakwa airstrip.
-The flight from Kilimanjaro takes 1 hour 15 minutes, while travellers flying in from Arusha have a 1 hour journey.
+The flight from Kilimanjaro takes 1 hour 15 minutes, while travelers flying in from Arusha have a 1-hour journey.
 Sasakwa Lodge is situated in the wildlife-rich Grumeti Game Reserve, on top of an escarpment.
 The views are absolutely stunning – you can see for miles over the Serengeti’s famous Western Corridor, a key part of the route taken by thousands of wildebeest, zebra, and gazelles during the Great Migration!

-Guest accommodation consists of nine cottages and a four-bedroom villa.
-Of the cottages, six have one bedroom, two have two bedrooms, and the remaining one has three.
-All buildings are English colonial in style, and spaced well apart to ensure ample privacy.
+Guest accommodation consists of ten cottages, and the new one-bedroom Hillside Suite, which becomes available from 1st June 2019.
+Of the cottages, six have one bedroom, two have two bedrooms, one has three bedrooms, and the remaining one has four.
+All cottages are English colonial in style, and spaced well apart to ensure ample privacy.
 The front door opens into a spacious lounge area featuring plush sofas and leather armchairs around a coffee table.
-There’s a cosy fireplace too, as well as an antique writing desk, television, mini-bar, tea-and-coffee station, telephone, and access to Wi-Fi.
+There’s a cozy fireplace too, as well as an antique writing desk, television, mini-bar, tea-and-coffee station, telephone, and access to Wi-Fi.
 Each master bedroom is similarly decorated, with highlights including a four-poster double bed, comfy armchair adjacent to another fireplace, and further writing desk, all under a twinkling chandelier!
-Any additional bedrooms are slightly smaller but equally well appointed.
+Any additional bedrooms are slightly smaller but equally well-appointed.
 Every cottage also has a dressing room, complete with a safe and lots of storage space.
 The washroom has flush toilet, twin washbasins, walk-in shower, and freestanding claw-footed bathtub with shower attachment.
 The shower and bathtub are positioned to provide amazing views of Grumeti!
 Returning to the lounge, you’ll find French windows, which lead out onto a private veranda.
-This is set with lounge and dining furniture, and it’s the location for your fabulous heated infinity pool!
+This is set with lounge and dining furniture, and it’s the location for your fabulous plunge pool!